dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ## Telemetry

-By default, the Intune App SDK for iOS logs telemetry data on usage events.
+By default, the Intune App SDK for iOS logs telemetry data on the following usage events.
 This data is sent to Microsoft Intune.
-Data is logged on the following usage events:

 * **App launch**: To help Microsoft Intune learn about MAM-enabled app usage by management type (MAM with MDM, MAM without MDM enrollment, and so on).
 * **EnrollApplication API call**: To help Microsoft Intune learn about success rate and other performance metrics of `enrollApplication` calls from the client side.

 > [!NOTE]